1

 The Mental Health Transitional Living (MHTL) Homes, established by HB22-1303, are part of a new program that will provide an added layer of services within the Colorado Department of Human Services' (CDHS) behavioral health continuum of care.
 To ensure this program is successful for both communities and clients, we are engaging in a two-year pilot admissions process, focusing on those individuals who can most safely transition to the MHTL Homes.
 This means the MHTL homes will not admit populations with a lower likelihood to succeed in MHTL homes, including individuals with a recent history of eloping/escaping from other treatment facilities, individuals with any recent assaultive behaviors, individuals with behaviors that have required restraints or seclusions, any behaviors that may require a locked facility, as well as registered sex offenders.
 We may then consider, through a community-involved process, an expansion of this program to include other populations.
 CDHS, however, has decided it will not place registered sex offenders in MHTL homes within 1,000 feet of a school.

-These homes will be used as a transition to a less restrictive setting for individuals with severe mental health conditions.
+These homes will be used as a transition to a less restrictive setting for individuals with mental health conditions.
 Clients may stay as long as necessary for stabilization, with the ultimate goal of successfully reintegrating clients into the community.
 The focus is to provide continued support with social and life skills development and assistance with other daily life activities based on the client’s individual needs.

 History and purpose of the law